Avidbank (OTC:AVBH) Given New $23.00 Price Target at Piper Sandler

-Avidbank (OTC:AVBH – Free Report) had its target price reduced by Piper Sandler from $24.00 to $23.00 in a research note issued to investors on Friday morning, Benzinga reports.
-Piper Sandler currently has an overweight rating on the stock.
+Avidbank (OTC:AVBH – Free Report) had its price objective trimmed by Piper Sandler from $24.00 to $23.00 in a research note released on Friday, Benzinga reports.
+The firm currently has an overweight rating on the stock.

 Avidbank Stock Performance